-Fifth Sunday of Lent, Cycle C, March 17, 2013
+Fifth Sunday of Lent, March 13, 2016

 Isaiah reminds exiled Jews of how God had liberated their ancestors from Egypt.
 The prophet has been blunt in blaming the people for the unfaithfulness that led to their exile.
 Now he is encouraging in describing their restoration.